awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-tutorial-cli-installation.md

        o wait
 ```

- This command list corresponds to the Kinesis Streams API documented in the [Amazon Kinesis Service API Reference](http://docs.aws.amazon.com/kinesis/latest/APIReference/)\.
+ This command list corresponds to the Kinesis Data Streams API documented in the [Amazon Kinesis Service API Reference](http://docs.aws.amazon.com/kinesis/latest/APIReference/)\.
 For example, the `create-stream` command corresponds to the `CreateStream` API action\.

  The AWS CLI is now successfully installed, but not configured\.
 This is shown in the next section\.